SEND and the Local Offer

 - Wheelchair access and disabled toilets.

-We have teaching assistants who are trained to deliver interventions such as IDL, Lego Therapy and specific speech and language intervention.
+We have teaching assistants who are trained to deliver interventions such as ELSA pastoral sessions, Lego Therapy and specific speech and language intervention.
 Teaching assistants attend training as required on different areas of SEND e.g. autism and social communication, dyslexia, social, emotional and mental health needs.
-Whole school staff training is organised according to need and has most recently focused on supporting pupils with anxiety and training staff on emotion coaching.
+Whole school staff training is organised according to need and has most recently focused on supporting pupils with promoting oracy.
+Other training has focused on emotion coaching.
 Where specialist advice is required, training is also provided for staff.
-Teaching assistants will support pupils on a 1:1 basis where required and in consultation with the SENDCo.
+Teaching assistants will support pupils on a 1:1 basis and in group work where required.
 Teaching assistants support pupils in small groups where required, overseen by the Leaders of Learning and regularly discussed with the SENDCo.
 We also work with other agencies to support children’s learning and development.
 Equipment and facilities are used effectively to support children with SEND.
 Advice is sought from SENAS when supporting pupils with physical needs and an accessibility audit is carried out.

-We evaluate the effectiveness of provision for pupils with SEND by:
+We reflect on and evaluate the effectiveness of provision for pupils with SEND by:

 - Reviewing pupils’ individual progress towards their goals each term